 In a previous blog entry we introduced Zhang Zhuang and discussed effective approaches for teaching and learning it ( Link: https://www.daodeqigong.com/post/post-standing-qigong ).
 In this article we will go further into zhan zhuang (post standing) and reveal some of the specifics about how it works and the mechanisms behind its effectiveness.
 Stay tuned, sit back, and let yourself immerse into the wonderful world of zhan zhuang!

 Zhan Zhuang is simple.
-You simply need to stand straight, partially close your eyes and raise your arms up in front of your body to a certain level (there are different ways and positions to hold the arms up depending on the practitioner’s level of expertise).
+You simply need to stand straight, partially close your eyes and raise your arms up in front of your body to a certain level (there are different ways and positions to hold the arms up depending on the practitioner’s level of expertise and specific areas of focus/results).
 Then you need to continue standing for a set amount of time – without moving (this is very important).
 All sounds very simple right?
 Let’s break down the main aspects:

 2. Holding the arms in front of the body: Holding the arms up in front of the body activates some very interesting biological mechanisms.
 It’s easy enough holding the arms up but can you hold them up, for a long time without moving and not tense up or get exhausted?
 To give some perspective on this, advanced zhan zhuang practitioners can effortlessly hold their arms up, without any kind of strain or discomfort, for an hour or more.